kbelisar/ggcorset/README.md

 `faceted` = optional argument (defaults to FALSE) which facets corset plots by c_var

 `facet_design` = defaults to "original" when `faceted` is set to TRUE.
-One of "original", or "line" which uses soft grey lines denoting entire sample trajectories in each facet
+One of "original", "line", or "group"

 `vio_fill` = optional argument to change the fill colour of the half violins (defaults to a soft black)